jeremystambaugh305/Capstone_Evaluating_Domestic_Electrification_Measures/README.md

 Abcde

 ## Business Requirements
-* This project will evaluate the current cost and carbon reduction potential for the following 3 major electrification measures available to households where none of these currently exists:
+* This project will aim to evaluate the current cost and carbon reduction potential for the following 3 major electrification measures available to households where none of these currently exists:

 1. An electric car (Ecar)
 2. A rooftop mounted solar PV array (Solar PV)